getodk/xforms-spec/_sections/30-bindings.md

 | `phoneNumber` | The phone number of the device, when available | string | | same as meta block
 | `audit`       | A CSV or zipped CSV file containing audit logs pertaining to the record (e.g., timing, location).
 The file is attached in the same way as for an `<upload>` form control and binary instance node.
 Filename is determined by the client and file follows this [documented format](https://docs.getodk.org/form-audit-log).
 What data is recorded is configurable via [audit attributes](#audit-attributes). | binary | filename | same as meta block

+`meta` is not reserved in any way and any number of elements with that name can appear anywhere within the [primary instance](#primary-instance).
+However, the above elements should only be supported by a client for a `meta` element that is a direct child of the primary instance.
+These elements should be ignored if they appear in a `meta` block elsewhere.

 #### Preload Attributes

 As mentioned in [Bind Attributes](#bind-attributes), there are two different preload attributes.
 A particular combination of pre-load attributes populates a value according to a **predetermined fixed formula**, when a **predetermined event** occurs.
 Different combinations handle different events and use a different calculation.